recoverypath/update/email_utsw.md

 2025.07.05

-Hi Dr Day,
+Hi Dr D,
-My PCP DR. Eppich reviewed this paper
+My PCP DR. E reviewed this paper

 https://www.uptodate.com/contents/clinical-manifestations-prevention-and-treatment-of-radiation-induced-fibrosis?csi=11f865fb-fbf8-4019-beca-e1dfee6b0291&source=contentShare

-Based on info in that paper Dr.Eppich thinks it is OK to try pentoxifylline ER 400 mg tablet twice a day for three months.
+Based on info in that paper Dr.E thinks it is OK to try pentoxifylline ER 400 mg tablet twice a day for three months.
 He thinks it may reduce the effects of fibrosis in my neck and mouth.

-Dr. Day, you have more experience treating patients with head and neck fibrosis due to radiation.
+Dr. D, you have more experience treating patients with head and neck fibrosis due to radiation.
 I would like to know you opinion.
 Does the paper provide convincing argument to trying pentoxifylline, or is it still not advisable?

 Thank you